Thailand

 Bampen Chaiyarak

-Bampen (Aew) is the research coordinator for the Eco-Culture Study Group, a community-based organization focusing on ecology and health equality in local communities, especially those affected by the environmental, social, and health impacts of mining.
+Bampen (Aew) is the research coordinator for the Eco-Culture Study Group, a community-based organization that focuses on ecology and health equity in local communities, particularly those affected by the environmental, social, and health impacts of mining.
+As an anthropologist, she seeks ways to enhance community participation and social engagement in restoring the health of social-ecological systems.
+She has helped introduce community-led approaches to social-ecological system and health restoration, along with other trust-based practices aimed at ensuring both people and ecosystems can heal while promoting greater equity in restoration processes.